 As our eyes are drawn upward to the skyline of great cities, it's important to remember that these impressive constructions are able to reach such heights only because their foundations are strong.
-In much the same way, being successful in the business world begins with fundamental courses like financial and managerial accounting.
-It is only when students have a firm grasp of concepts like the accounting cycle and managerial decision making that they have a base on which to stand, a strong foundation on which to grow.
+In much the same way, being successful in the business world begins with fundamental courses like financial accounting.
+It is only when students have a firm grasp of concepts like the accounting cycle that they have a base on which to stand, a strong foundation on which to grow.

 In this edition, as before, the Williams team has revised the text with a keen eye toward the principle of helping students establish the foundation they will need for future success in business.
 However, through new coverage of International Financial Reporting Standards and a revised globalization chapter, the Williams book also introduces students to larger themes and evolving concerns.
 This dual emphasis allows students to keep their eyes trained upward even as they become solidly grounded in accounting fundamentals.
 The Williams book continues to rest on a bedrock of four key components:

 Balanced Coverage.
-The 17th edition of Williams provides the most balanced coverage of financial and managerial topics on the market.
-By giving equal weight to financial and managerial topics, the authors emphasize the need for a strong foundation in both aspects of accounting.
+The 16th edition of Williams provides the most balanced coverage of financial topics on the market.
+By giving equal weight to financial topics, the authors emphasize the need for a strong foundation in accounting.

-"This is a well balanced textbook that encompasses many issues, yet provides them in a precise, readable, and orderly fashion to students.
+"This is a well balanced text-

+book that encompasses many issues, yet provides them in a precise, readable, and orderly fashion to students.
 The extent of the realworld examples makes this edition clearly a superior choice."